Expansion Communication Working Group

 What are some of the highlights of the plans for the new store?

-Forming an “L,” two areas vital to our values will extend along Main Street: a welcoming “meet, greet, and eat” area, inviting all to sit and relax together, as well as a community room and associated teaching kitchen.
+Forming an “L,” two areas vital to our values will extend along Main Street: a welcoming “meet, greet, and eat” area, inviting all to sit and relax together, and a community room and associated teaching kitchen.
 Both areas will be ADA-accessible.
-The cozy, informal eating area will be double in size to what we currently have on both floors of the current store.
-The community room, which will be used for cooking demonstrations and other FCC-sponsored events and will be available to local groups for their own meetings, will be roughly three times the current space.
-The community room will be accessible from the street and therefore able to be used after store hours and will have direct access to the teaching kitchen and to the larger in-store kitchen, allowing catered events.
+The cozy, informal, café-style eating area will be double in size to what we have on both floors of the current store.
+The community room, which will be used for cooking demonstrations and other Co-op-sponsored events and will be available to local groups for their own meetings, will be roughly three times the current space.
+The community room will be accessible from the street and therefore able to be used after store hours and will have direct access to the teaching kitchen and to the larger, in-store kitchen, allowing for catered events.

 The main floor design maintains nostalgic elements of the old building, including the tin ceiling in the main room and the terrazzo flooring throughout.

-Offices for FCC staff will be located on the second floor.
+Offices for Co-op staff will be located on the second floor.
 The basement will be available for extensive storage, allowing us to buy in larger quantities than our current facility accommodates.

 Parking